dereneaton/ipyrad/docs/userguide.rst

 ---------------------------------------
 The ipyrad_ command line interface (CLI_) is designed to be easy to use and will be familiar to users of its predecessor program pyrad_.
-First things first, once ipyrad_ is installed open a terminal and type `ipyrad -h` to a terminal
+First things first, once ipyrad_ is installed open a terminal and type:

 .. code-block:: bash

     ipyrad -h

+The output will show:

 .. code-block:: none